awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-overview.md

 A *resource owner* is the AWS account that created a resource\.
 That is, the resource owner is the AWS account of the *principal entity* \(the root account, an IAM user, or an IAM role\) that authenticates the request that creates the resource\.
 The following examples illustrate how this works:
 + If you use the root account credentials of your AWS account to create a DB cluster, your AWS account is the owner of the Amazon Redshift resource\.
++ If you create an IAM role in your AWS account with permissions to create Amazon Redshift resources, anyone who can assume the role can create Amazon Redshift resources\.
+Your AWS account, to which the role belongs, owns the Amazon Redshift resources\.
 + If you create an IAM user in your AWS account and grant permissions to create Amazon Redshift resources to that user, the user can create Amazon Redshift resources\.
 However, your AWS account, to which the user belongs, owns the Amazon Redshift resources\.
-+ If you create an IAM role in your AWS account with permissions to create Amazon Redshift resources, anyone who can assume the role can create Amazon Redshift resources\.
-Your AWS account, to which the role belongs, owns the Amazon Redshift resources\.
+In most cases this method isn't recommended\.
+We recommend creating an IAM role and attaching permissions to the role, then assigning the role to a user\.

 ## Managing access to resources<a name="redshift-iam-accesscontrol-managingaccess"></a>